kigehiflorence/airbnb-clone-project/README.md

 Improves Communication:
 A well-detailed mock-up bridges the gap between designers, developers, and clients by showing exactly what’s intended, minimizing misunderstandings.

-Supports Better Decision-Making:
-By evaluating the design properties early, teams can make informed decisions about what works, what doesn’t, and what can be improved before committing resources to development.
 ---

 ## Project Roles and Responsibilities 👥